vivashu27/wink/README.md

 # wink
-A python based project used to generate wordlist based on random characters or information of the target.
+A python based project; used to generate wordlist based on random characters or information on the target.